 Working with CE alloys

-The CE alloys cover a wide range of compositions ranging from Al27%Si up to Al85%Si.
-Consequently, the properties vary greatly and the techniques for working with different CE alloys can vary markedly.
+Our CE alloys cover a wide range of compositions ranging from Al27%Si up to Al85%Si.
+Consequently, the properties vary greatly and the techniques for working with different CE alloys can differ markedly.

 Design and machining

 For example, at the high Al end of scale (e.g. alloys Osprey® CE17F and CE13F) the CE alloys behave in a similar manner to conventional Al alloys.
 However, at the high Si end of the scale (e.g. alloy Osprey® CE7F and CE9F) CE alloys are relatively brittle and design rules should be followed.
 In addition, machining conditions and tooling have been specially developed by Sandvik, enabling Sandvik to supply CNC and/or EDM machined components.

 Laser welding is possible in CE alloys with up to 50% Si.
 It is possible to seal alloys Osprey® CE9F and CE7F packages using special technologies developed by Sandvik.

 Read more about welding and lidding

 Regardless of composition, CE alloys are electrically conducting and, therefore, electroplating can be carried out without difficulty, subject to correct surface preparation.

 Read more about plating and surface treatment